 What is an Environmental Justice Population?

-- the annual median household income is not more than 65 per cent of the statewide annual median household income;
+- the annual median household income is 65 percent or less of the statewide annual median household income

-- minorities comprise 40 per cent or more of the population;
+- minorities make up 40 percent or more of the population

-- 25 per cent or more of households lack English language proficiency; or
+- 25 percent or more of households identify as speaking English less than "very well"

-- minorities comprise 25 per cent or more of the population and the annual median household income of the municipality in which the neighborhood is located does not exceed 150 per cent of the statewide annual median household income.
+- minorities make up 25 percent or more of the population and the annual median household income of the municipality in which the neighborhood is located does not exceed 150 percent of the statewide annual median household income.

-The Environmental Justice Map Viewer is an interactive map that uses population data from the 2020 Census, based upon three demographic criteria developed by the state's Executive Office of Energy and Environmental Affairs (EEA), to show which Census 2020 block groups are classified as EJ populations.
+The environmental justice map viewer is an interactive map that displays the 2020 EJ block groups, based upon demographic criteria developed by the state's Executive Office of Energy and Environmental Affairs (EEA).